igormidev/sandbox_logger/README.md

 ## Usage Exemples

 ### Exemple of a quick log of object:
-*Colors, icons can be changes.
-And the headler, map and text are optional.*
+*Colors, icons can be changed.
+The parameter headler, map and text are optional.*

 ```dart
 void main() {